 What should camp participants bring?

-Camp participants should bring a music stand, their instrument(s), their O'Connor Method Books, lunch if they plan to eat at the school, their individual schedules (received at check in, do not loose it!), and should wear their lanyard name tags (received at check in) at all times while attending camp.
+Camp participants should bring a music stand, their instrument(s), their O'Connor Method Books, lunch if they plan to eat at the school, and know their individual schedules given at check in.
 O'Connor Method books will be for sale at the camp throughout the week.

 Are lodging and meals provided at this camp?

 No. Lodging is by individual arrangement: See above for hotel recommendation.
 Meals are not provided at the O'Connor Method Camp NYC.
-Restaurant recommendations are given in the registration packet at check in on Sunday.
 Underage students can either be picked up by their own chaperone during lunch time or will need to bring a lunch to eat in the Richmond Room of the Turtle Bay Music School.
 The Richmond Room will be available daily for all camp participants bringing their lunch.